Exawind/openturbine/docs/dev_plan.md

 ## Programming language and models

-`OpenTurbine` is envisioned with a core written in C++ and leveraging [Kokkos](https://github.com/kokkos/kokkos) as its performance-portability library with inspiration from the ExaWind stack including Nalu-Wind CFD.
+`OpenTurbine` is envisioned with a core written in C++ and leveraging [Kokkos](https://github.com/kokkos/kokkos) as its performance-portability library with inspiration from the `ExaWind` stack including [Nalu-Wind](https://github.com/Exawind/nalu-wind).

 ## Application Programming Interface (API)

-The primary goal of the API is to provide data structures and interfaces necessary for coupling `OpenTurbine` to the ExaWind CFD codes for fluid-structure-interaction (FSI) simulations.
+The primary goal of the API is to provide data structures and interfaces necessary for coupling `OpenTurbine` to the `ExaWind` CFD codes for fluid-structure-interaction (FSI) simulations.
 For land-based wind, the interface will be designed to couple the beam finite element models and point-mass elements (e.g., representation of the nacelle) to a CFD mesh.
-We will leverage the mesh mapping that was implemented and tested in the ExaWind codes.
+We will leverage the mesh mapping that was implemented and tested in the `ExaWind` codes.
 The representation of the turbine geometry is handled within the fluid solver, either as a three-dimensional surface mesh for high-fidelity geometry-resolved simulations, or as an actuator-line for mid-fidelity simulations.
 Those